 On this page there is a drop-down for "Custom Application Form"

 Choose "System default" to use the built in application form, or choose the name of your custom form from the drop-down to use the custom form.

 When your candidates for this requisition click on the "Apply Now" button on the recruitment portal, they will be provided with the default form or your custom form according to the choice made here.

 More general information on the topic of adding requisitions can be found here.

 Viewing Completed Custom Application Forms

 When an application form is completed, a candidate record will be created.
 The content of the completed form can be viewed by navigating to the candidate at:

 Recruitment > Candidates

-Below the candidate information you will see an icon for Forms:
+On the right hand side of the candidate card you will see an icon for Forms:

 (Depending on your access level, not all of these icons might be displayed)